chickenspaceprogram/hmacro/README.md

 hmacro [OPTIONS] <filename> [-o OUTFILE]

-`-v`, `--version` - Print a version message, then exit `--help` - Print a help message, then exit

-`-o`, `--output` - Specify a specific filename to output to (default is to write output to stdout)
+`-v`, `--version` - Print a version message, then exit `--help`          - Print a help message, then exit `-o`, `--output`  - Specify a filename to output to (default: write to stdout) `--license`       - Display information about hmacro's license

 You can pass a list of filenames to hmacro.
 They will each be expanded separately and the results concatenated.
 ~~~

 ## Example CLI invocations